Children come to school to learn and develop as individuals; any behaviour by another that stops this happening is unacceptable.

 We believe that children need to take responsibility for their actions.
 Our discipline policy reflects this, placing a large emphasis on rewarding appropriate work and behaviour.
-Wherever possible we will involve parents in the reward process by sending home certificates or telephoning parents to let them know when their child has been particularly successful.
+Wherever possible we will involve parents in the reward process by sending home certificates and celebrating successes in our weekly newsletters.

 Those children who choose to misbehave, by breaking the rules or stopping others from learning will face a series of clearly explained and escalating sanctions.

 We consider bullying to be repeated behaviour that makes others feel uncomfortable, threatened or distressed.
 This can be physical, verbal or emotional.
 Whilst occurrences in our school are extremely rare they are dealt with firmly, quickly and sensitively.
 The exact response would, of course, depend on the nature of the bullying however in all circumstance parents of the children concerned would be notified.
 We will take action to resolve any problem.